 - Should I buy it?

-If you're not already a Which? member, you can gain access to all our reviews and brand ratings for hundreds of products, from filter coffee machines to mobile phones, for a £1 trial subscription to Which?.
+If you're not already a member, join Which? to gain access to all our reviews and brand ratings for hundreds of products, from filter coffee machines to mobile phones.

 Does the filter coffee machine make good coffee?

 Giles Hilton, our expert coffee taster - and member of the Speciality Coffee Association of Europe - assesses the quality of the coffee made by every coffee machine we test.
 Giles' expertise means he can identify how well each machine has extracted the flavour from ground coffee (and coffee beans, for grind and brew models), as well as the quality and tastiness of the resulting brew.